ClickerMonkey/iteratez/README.md

 // Map to a new iterator, but support replacement source.transform<string>(
-  // transforms items to new type item => item.name,
+  // transforms values to new type value => value.name,
-  // if replace is called un a subsequent iteration, how do we take the transformed value and apply it back to the original item?
+  // if replace is called un a subsequent iteration, how do we take the transformed value and apply it back to the original value?
-  (replaceWith, current, item) => {
+  (replaceWith, current, value) => {
-    item.name = replaceWith;
+    value.name = replaceWith;
   }
 ).each((name, key, iter) => {
   // Make all names uppercase in the most obtuse way possible